Best Endurance Ride Horse Breeds + Exactly What To Look For

 This is a very interesting and fascinating horse breed.
 It’s actually known as one of the oldest horse breeds around and they are famous be being great with changing weather and temperature.

 Again, this is a very important trait to look for with your endurance-race horse.
 We want horses that do well in wet and warm weather as well as cold weather.
-Because these are the conditions you will experience along the way, you cannot stop for two days because it gets cold or starts to rain.
+Because these are the conditions you will experience along the way.
+You cannot stop for two days because it gets cold or starts to rain.

 Remember that you typically have to finish within 24 hours or so.

-But when we look for a winning horse, we want the optimal height of around 14.5 hands (58 inches or 147 centimeters).
+But when we look for a winning horse we want the optimal height of around 14.5 hands (58 inches or 147 centimeters).

 Cross-Breeds